kubeflow/manifests/docs/release/handbook.md

 ## Post Release

 ### Point Release
-Planning for first point release begins.
+Planning for first patch release begins.
 The importance of bugs is left to the judgement of the Working Group's tech leads and the Release Manager to decide.
-Fixes included in the point release must satisfy the following criteria:
+Fixes included in the patch release must satisfy the following criteria:
 * important bug fixes
 * critical security fixes
 * updates to documentation

-The tech leads of a WG can also coordinate and decide, alongside the Manifests WG tech leads and the Release Manager, if a component's versions should be bumped in this point release or go to the next major release.
+The tech leads of a WG can also coordinate and decide, alongside the Manifests WG tech leads and the Release Manager, if a component's versions should be bumped in this patch release or go to the next minor release.

 The Release team continues to meet regularly, as often as needed for the point releases.
-Similar to the major release, the point releases should have a tracking issue or board so that distributions can track point releases independently of the major releases.
+Similar to the minor release, the patch releases should have a tracking issue or board so that distributions can track patch releases independently of the minor releases.

 ### Release Retrospective